rucio/k8s-tutorial/README.md

       rucio add-rule test:container 1 XRD3

-* Query the status of the rule
+* Query the status of the rule until it is completed.
+Note that the daemons are running with long sleep cycles (e.g. 30 seconds, 60 seconds) by default, so this will take a bit.
+You can always watch the output of the daemon containers to see what they are doing.

       rucio rule-info <rule_id>